Skip to content

 3.2.1.
 Members from volunteers

-3.2.1.1.
-Will have a 2-year term starting September of the year the person becomes a member of the RSCVD Steering Committee and it can be renewed once.
+3.2.1.2.
+Volunteer members will have a 2-year term starting September of the year the person becomes a member of the RSCVD Steering Committee; it can be renewed once.

 3.2.1.4.
-The RSCVD volunteers nominate and elect volunteer members.
+The RSCVD volunteers nominate themselves, and/or nominate volunteer members.

 3.2.2.
 Members from IFLA DDRS Standing Committee